Athens, Ohio vs. Athens, Greece

 When settlers first discovered what was to become Athens County, native Adena Indians inhabited the Appalachian foothills.
 They had built an extensive network of burial and ceremonial mounds.
 As the population of settlers grew, canals, railroads, mines, and the first university in the Northwest Territory were founded.
 All since have contribute to the area’s rich history.

 Athens, Ohio area is a destination for a broad range of interests.
 It beckons visitors with its Southern Ohio hospitality and beautiful landscape all along the Hocking valley.
 In fact, very few destinations offer such a diverse mix of leisure activities and entertainment.
 There’s rock climbing, kayaking, skateboarding for the more adventurous.
 Then there’re historic sites, a scenic railway, 19 covered bridges, museums and cultural centers, more than 20 state parks, and fun-filled festivals.

 Athens – it’s a magical place – whether it’s in Ohio or Greece!

 The enchanting capital of Greece has always been the birthplace of civilization and is the city with the most glorious history in the world.
 It is where democracy was born as well as most wise men of ancient times.

-The most important civilization of ancient world flourished in Athens, Greece and is relived today through superb architectural masterpieces such as Acropolis of Athens.
+The most important civilization of the ancient world flourished in Athens, Greece and is relived today through superb architectural masterpieces such as the Acropolis of Athens.